 Anton Hanley is ambitious and eager to learn from others who’ve trodden a similar path.
-The Mentoring for Growth programme has provided an invaluable source of tailored guidance – and motivated him to develop his learning further by becoming a mentor himself.
+The Mentoring programme has provided an invaluable source of tailored guidance – and motivated him to develop his learning further by becoming a mentor himself.

 Anton Hanley is ambitious.
 Not yet 40, he’s built TLA, the company he started 18 years ago at the age of 19, into one of the UK’s biggest new car lead generation businesses.